 Confidential assistance from trusted colleagues who serve on the ACCMA Advisory Committee on Physician Wellbeing.
 Committee members are available to provide immediate peer support at no cost.
 Click here to contact ACCMA.

-RechargedMD is offering ACCMA members complimentary online peer discussion and coaching specifically for physicians.
+RechargedMD is offering ACCMA members free online peer discussion and coaching specifically for physicians.
 With the guidance of a certified physician coach, physicians can receive and offer support, as well as learn from one another.
-Small groups will meet beginning on April 25 for 45 minutes per week for three facilitated sessions.
-After that, it will be $150 to participate in the program (usually $600).
-Go to rechargedmd.com/covid19support.
+Small groups meet three times per month for one-hour-long sessions.
+You can also sign up for a free individual 30-minute coaching session.
+To reserve your free sessions, go to https://www.rechargedmd.com/book-a-session.